Code-Institute-Submissions/TaskKing/README.md

 - **Advanced Analytics**:
   Provide task completion rates, time tracking, and productivity insights.
 - **API Integration**:
-  Expose REST APIs for external integrations with other task management tools or mobile apps.
+  Expose REST APIs with other task management tools or mobile apps for external integrations.

 ---

 ## **Conclusion**
 TaskKing is a scalable, user-friendly task management application built on Django.
 It combines modern UI/UX design with robust backend functionality, making it an ideal solution for both personal and team-based task management.
-The project adheres to Django best practices, ensuring maintainability, flexibility, and a smooth user experience across various devices and platforms.
+The project adheres to Django's best practices, ensuring maintainability, flexibility, and a smooth user experience across various devices and platforms.